Key Insights on DEI in Higher Education

 3. Promoting Innovation and Critical Thinking

-Challenges Facing DEI in Higher Education
+What are the Challenges Facing DEI in Higher Education

 1. Political and Legal Pushback

 DEI programs have faced increasing scrutiny and legal challenges, particularly in states where affirmative action and race-conscious policies have been restricted.
 The 2023 Supreme Court ruling against race-based affirmative action in college admissions has forced universities to reconsider their diversity strategies.
+This is more likely than not to affect your institution too!

 2. Funding and Resource Allocation